forwardemail/forwardemail.net/app/views/faq/index.md

 7. **ARC:** we use the [Authentication-Results][] header and validate it against the sending domain's DMARC policy.

-## What should I do if I receive spam emails?
+## What should I do if I receive spam emails

 You should unsubscribe from the emailing list (if possible) and block the sender.